Esporte Clube Bahia

-Bahia has won the Brasileirão title twice: in the 1959 season, defeating the Santos' Santásticos which contained figures such as Gilmar, Mauro, Mengálvio, Coutinho, Pepe and Pelé, in the finals and in the 1988 season Bahia edged Internacional.
-Bahia has only appeared in the Copa Libertadores three times, reaching the quarterfinals in 1989, Bahia's best-ever performance.
-The club has also won their state title a record 49 times.
+Bahia has won the Brasileirão title twice: in 1959, where they defeated Santos' Santásticos with the likes of Gilmar, Mauro Ramos, Mengálvio, Coutinho, Pepe and Pelé in the final, and in 1988 over Internacional with the team sealing the title at Beira Rio, Internacional's stadium.
+The team has appeared in the Copa Libertadores four times, reaching the quarter-finals in 1989 – their best-ever performance.
+After 22 years out of international competition, Bahia returned in 2012 when they qualified for the Copa Sudamericana, an achievement repeated seven more times, the last in 2021.
+The club has also won their state title a record 51 times.
+The club also has five titles in the Copa do Nordeste, in: 2001, 2002, 2017, 2021 and 2025.

-The 2000s have seen the club win only four state titles.
-Bahia was demoted to the Série B in 2003 and demoted, for the first time ever, to the Série C in 2005, spending two seasons at the bottom of the Brazilian league system.
-In 2007, they were promoted back to the second level, and in 2010 the club found itself back in the Série A, after eight seasons.
-Bahia had played its home games with 66,080 people capacity Estádio Fonte Nova since 1951 but after a section of the stadium collapsed in 2007, the Tricolor played at the Estádio de Pituaçu.
+Bahia had played its home games with 66,080 people capacity Estádio Fonte Nova from 1951 to 2007, when a section of the stadium collapsed killing seven Bahia fans.
+The Tricolor played at the Joia da Princesa stadium in Feira de Santana in 2008, and from 2009 to 2013 at the Estádio de Pituaçu in Salvador.
 With the reopening of the Fonte Nova stadium in 2013 as the Arena Fonte Nova, a modern arena built for the 2014 FIFA World Cup, Bahia resumed playing its matches there.
 The club's home uniform consists of white shirts with blue shorts and red socks.
-It has a long-standing rivalry with the Vitória and matches between the two sides are known as Ba–Vi.
+It has a fierce long-standing rivalry with Vitória, known as Ba-Vi.